Skip to content

 • Injects publisher domain and page URL

-• Adds synthetic ID for privacy-safe tracking
+• Adds EC ID for privacy-safe tracking

 • Supports banner formats (video and native are currently not emitted by the Prebid provider)

-Synthetic ID Injection
+EC ID Injection

 Request Signing